Art Therapy for Mental Health

 What is Art Therapy?

 Art therapy is a type of therapy that incorporates the use of artistic methods to treat psychological conditions and improve long-term mental health.
 Art therapy functions on the foundational idea that creative expression through various forms of art can promote healing and recovery from mental health issues.
 While typical therapy routines carry out communication through constant conversations and discussions, this therapy explores art as a means of self-expression and improvement.
 Art has always been viewed as a potential therapeutic measure for people facing mental health challenges.
-Art therapy facilitates a systematic, yet open-minded route to recovery.
+Art therapy facilitates a systematic yet open-minded route to recovery.
 Studies show that several people with mental conditions have healed through art therapy as it helps them relax and express themselves.

-Types of Art Therapy
+What are the Types of Art Therapy for Mental Health

 Painting